bridgecrew-perf6/rasa-chatbot-deploy/README.md

 #### Build the Docker app and run the services:

-- > sudo docker-compose up --build
+- > sudo docker-compose up -d --build

 - Check whether the services are up and running using below command:
 - > docker ps -a